AniketGodambe/firebase_local_notification_1/README.md

 - Setup your project in firebase.
 Complete required things related to firebase in app notifications.

-- There is different code for below mention actions.
+- There is different code for 3 types of notifications,

 - onMessage, onBackgroundMessage and onMessageOpenedApp notifications and navigations.